KickAss101/CSE-cs-GITAM-2020-24/SEM IV/Maths IV/Math 2.md

 ### Substitution Techniques

 #### Caesar Cipher
+- It is a type of substitution cipher in which each letter in the plaintext  is replaced with the letter standing 3 places further down the alphabets.
+- The alphabet is wrapped around if it exceeds Z, so that Z follows A

 #### Monoalphabetic Cipher
+- Monoalphabetic cipher is a substitution cipher in which for a given key, the _cipher alphabet for each plain alphabet is fixed throughout the encryption process_.
+For example, if ‘A’ is encrypted as ‘D’, for any number of occurrence in that plaintext, ‘A’ will always get encrypted to ‘D’
 >__Permutations__
 >- A permutation of a finite set of elements 'S' is an ordered sequence of all the elements of 'S', with each element appearing exactly once.
 >- Ex: S = {a, b}